Kevinpgalligan/KevingalWebsite/pages/blog/never-see.md

      alt="A woman in a skimpy pink dress sitting on a bed, she's holding a disembodied hand and kissing the thumb, also holding a knife-like object and a metal rod." class="centered">

-*You don't want to come home and hear "Honey, remember how we told the children never to play on the railroad tracks?".* These children are creepy as hell.
+*You don't want to come home and hear "Honey, remember how we told the children never to play on the railroad tracks?".* AI-generated children are creepy, apparently.

 <img src="{{ url_for('static', filename='img/never-see/sd/railroad-tracks.jpg') }}"
      alt="Demon children looking happy and sitting on railroad tracks."